 When operating a garden with CO2 levels of 1,200 to 1,500 parts per million (ppm), it is a good idea to increase the temperature range to 80 to 90°F (26.6 to 32.2°C).
 From there, slowly increase the temperature and monitor plant growth to find the ideal operating temperature.

 Best Temperatures for Clones and Seeds

 Just like fully established plants, clones and seedlings thrive on consistency.
 In fact, most seed varieties will only germinate once the temperature is consistently over the seed’s threshold temperature for sprouting.

-For many plants, this is a temperature range of 60-70°F (15.5-21.1°C).
-In indoor gardens, a good temperature range for the seedling and cloning stage is usually around 72-82°F (22.2-27.8°C).
+For many plants, this is a temperature range of 60 to 70°F (15.5 to 21.1°C).
+In indoor gardens, a good temperature range for the seedling and cloning stage is usually around 72 to 82°F (22.2 to 27.8°C).
 Seedling heat mats or small electric heaters are great ways to maintain a consistent temperature warm enough to promote germination and early root development.

 Again, each plant variety is different.
 When starting from seeds, check the seed packet for instructions.
 Some cold-weather plants can be germinated in relatively cold conditions, whereas some summer plant varieties may require much warmer temperatures for germination.

 Read also: The Right Temperature for Growing Clones

 Experiment to Find the Ideal Temperature